 With increasing competition for professional degree courses such as Law, Medicine and Dentistry, many universities now require candidates to undertake extra admissions tests.
 These tests can be a very important factor in winning a place on your chosen course.
 It is therefore very important that you perform to your best, as your score may affect your entire future education and career.

 Oxford Sixth Form College aims to help you achieve your desired degree place by offering small group Preparatory Tuition courses in the major tests required by UK universities.
-Our individual tuition helps you lay the groundwork for success in the UKCAT, BMAT, LNAT, ELAT, HAT, TSA Oxford, and MAT tests.
+Our tuition helps you lay the groundwork for success in the UCAT, BMAT, LNAT, ELAT, HAT, TSA Oxford, and MAT tests.

 Many of our admissions test experts are Oxford or Cambridge graduates, and highly experienced in teaching students how to excel in these tests.
 Below, you will find information about each test, together with information on how we will help you to achieve your best possible score.

-The UK Clinical Aptitude Test (UKCAT) is used by a range of UK medical and dental schools.
+The University Clinical Aptitude Test (UCAT) is used by a range of UK medical and dental schools.
 The test helps universities make informed choices from amongst the many highly qualified applicants who apply for their medical and dental degree programmes.

 Oxford Sixth Form College offers tuition that helps candidates better understand the various demands of the different sections of the test; how the questions are targeted; how to use the time available wisely; and how best to continue their preparation for the test.